limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## multiple of vector length (arg 1)
 ```

-You will also get an error if you attempt to create a matrix using 2 vectors of different types (i.e. one is numeric and another is character).
+We will also get an error if we attempt to create a matrix using 2 vectors of different types (i.e. one is numeric and another is character).

 ```r